 This is the most complex step in the wizard.
-In this step (Figure 287) you will do three things:
+In this step (Figure 314) you will do three things:

 - 1) Tell the wizard which data source to use.
-The data source must be a file; in this example it is the spreadsheet created earlier. - Select the address block to use in the document.
+The data source must be an existing file; in this example it is the "Points" spreadsheet created earlier. - 2) Select the address block to use in the document.
 This means choosing which fields appear (for example, whether the country is included) and how they look. - 3) Make sure that the fields all match correctly.
 This is very important.
 For example, the wizard has a field called <Last Name>.
-If your spreadsheet has a column called "Surname", you need to tell the wizard that <Last Name> and "Surname" are the same thing.
-This is described in "Matching the fields" on page 279.
+If your spreadsheet has a column called "Surname", you need to tell the wizard that <Last Name> and "Surname" are equivalent.
+This is described in "Matching the fields" on page 310.

-Figure 287: Insert address block
+Figure 314: Insert address block